ProgressBoard

 Initialization,Round 0,Model Operation).
 Response cycles are logged within the corresponding round group.
 Click the arrow next to a group name to toggle it. - Log Levels: Messages are prefixed with levels like

 INFO,DEBUG,WARN,ERRORto indicate severity.
-Verbose debug messages (DEBUG) are only shown iftexra.logger.debugModeis enabled in settings. - Agent Thinking: The log highlights model reasoning in purple Thinking blocks.
+Verbose debug messages (DEBUG) are only shown when debug mode (texra.logger.debugMode) is enabled in your.texra/config.jsonor VS Code settings. - Agent Thinking: The log highlights model reasoning in purple Thinking blocks.
 These sections are flagged internally with a

 thinkingtype so you can easily spot when the AI is exploring ideas. - Errors: Errors are highlighted, often providing clues if something went wrong.